d-led/influxdb-cpp-rest/docs/development.md

 - All dependencies must also be in Conan Center
 - License must be compatible with Conan Center
 - Source code must be publicly accessible
+- GitHub tag/release must exist for the version

 ### Versioning